Maximum Age of Entry

 Sum Insured & Enhancement Option

-Opt for a health insurance plan for senior citizens that offers a high sum insured, as medical treatments tend to be expensive.
+Opt for a health protection plan for senior citizens that offers a high sum insured, as medical treatments tend to be expensive.
 Also, see if the plan allows you to enhance the coverage after a few claim-free years—this flexibility is vital for long-term protection.

 Waiting Period for Pre-existing Conditions